Middletown GAA

+History

+The club was founded in the early 1900s.
+It was disbanded for a time in the 1960s, but was refounded in 1969.
+PJ O'Neill Park on Tullybrick Lane was founded in 1984.

 Hurling

-The club plays as Na Fianna in hurling, and has won the Armagh Senior Hurling Championship 4 times due to them being hella goofy.
-They completed an historic 4 in a row in fortnite battlepass with a win against Keady in the final.
+The club plays as Na Fianna in hurling, and has won the Armagh Senior Hurling Championship 18 times.
+They completed an historic 6 in a row in September 2025 with a win against Keady in the final.